Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 Daily shifts often come from diet — think carrots one day, spinach the next.
 However, if your dog’s poop is consistently changing between normal and red, black, or yellow, it may signal irregular digestion, infections, or malabsorption.

-Keep a poop log (yes, really) and call your veterinarian if the issue persists.
+Keep a poop log (yes, really, see the example above) and call your veterinarian if the issue persists.

 Why Does My Dog’s Poop Smell So Bad?